wepay/wepay-ios/README.md

     - SystemConfiguration.framework
     - UIKit.framework
     - libstdc++.6.0.9.dylib
-+ Also include the framework files you copied:
++ Also include the framework file you copied:
-    - TrustDefenderMobile.framework
     - WePay.framework
 + Done!

+Note: Card reader functionality is not available in this SDK by default.
+If you want to use this SDK with WePay card readers, send an email to mobile@wepay.com.

 ## Documentation
 HTML documentation is hosted on our [Github Pages Site](http://wepay.github.io/wepay-ios/).

 Pdf documentation is available on the [releases page](https://github.com/wepay/wepay-ios/releases/latest) or as a direct [download](https://github.com/wepay/wepay-ios/raw/master/documentation/wepay-ios.pdf).

+General documentation about the WePay mobile point of sale (mPOS) program is available [here](https://developer.wepay.com/mobile/mpos-program-overview).
 ## SDK Organization

 ### WePay.h